How to Fish with Frozen Shrimp as Bait

 Once you have the hook or jighead threaded deep into the body of the shrimp, push the hook out the bottom side of the frozen shrimp.
 This is the most durable way to use frozen shrimp for bait.

-You can also use the tail or head on a lead jig and cast it out so it goes to the bottom of the water.
-Frozen shrimp can be used to catch bait like threadfin herring to catch tarpon.
 Many fish will not be attracted to frozen shrimp bait because it is dead and not moving.
-The way to remedy this problem is to break off the tail fan, head, and feet before putting it on the hook.
+To remedy this problem, break off the tail fan, head, and feet before putting it on the hook.
 The reason is that it will now draw fish to your hook by the way it smells.

 Check out: How to Fish with Ballyhoo as Bait